oldnomad/picosocks5/README.md

   ported to any compiler supporting it; however, if C11 or later is supported, some of newer features may be used.

-- GLibc or compatible library.
+- GLibc or compatible library (such as `musl`).
 PicoSOCKS5 uses POSIX.1-2017 (with XSI extensions) and following GNU extensions:

   - `vsyslog(3)`.
   - `getopt_long(3)`.